Policy last updated

 Schools should use the Conflict of Interest template and provide it to the VSBA when appropriate.

-Prior to proceeding to tender for the construction works, schools with school-led projects estimated to be between $200,001 to $500,000 including GST must ensure that the estimated project cost is within available school funds and within the maximum amount specified in the approved project proposal form.
+Prior to proceeding to tender for the construction works, schools with school-led projects estimated to be between $200,001 to $500,000 (including GST) must ensure that the estimated project cost is within available school funds and within the maximum amount specified in the approved project proposal form and VSBA business case approval letter.
 Schools must obtain an independent cost estimate for the project.

 The cost estimate must be provided by an independent organisation, who will not be tendering or carrying out the actual construction works.